kenyonbowers/kenyonbowers/README.md

 **Isaiah 41:10** - Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.

+**Romans 8:31** - What shall we then say to these things?
+If God be for us, who can be against us?

 #
 ## GitHub Stats: